MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

     - the adapters specified
     - adapters report status 'Up'
-    - adapters are ready to be teamed to create the specified vSwitch
+    - adapters ready to be teamed to create the specified vSwitch

 1. Run the `Get-NetIntent` cmdlet to see the cluster intent.
 If you have more than one intent, you can specify the `Name` parameter to see details of only a specific intent.